 authorized) can be used as the

-app/rest/agents/<agentLocator>/<field name>request.
+app/rest/agents/<agentLocator>/<field_name>request.
 Moreover, if you issue a request to the

 app/rest/agents/id:10/testURL, you will get a list of the supported fields in the error message.

-Since Teamcity 2019.1, the preferred way to access REST API is by using the token-based HTTP authentication.
+The preferred way to access REST API is by using the token-based HTTP authentication.
 Provide your personal TeamCity access token generated on My Settings & Tools | Access Tokens in the HTTP header

-Authorization: Bearer <token>.
-For example:curl --header "Authorization: Bearer tokenValue" http://teamcity:8111/app/rest/builds
+Authorization: Bearer <token-value>.
+For example:curl --header "Authorization: Bearer <token-value>" http://teamcity:8111/app/rest/builds

 Using basic HTTP authentication (it can be slow with certain authentications, see below).
 Provide a valid TeamCity username and password with the request.
 You can force basic auth by including